elgw/sfft3/README.md

 # SFFT3

-This repo contains boiler plate code (~500 SLOC or approximately the size of a FFTW plan in nerd format) to lift an 1D FFT into 3D using straight forward code with no explicit vectorization or auto tuning.
+This repo contains boiler plate code (~500 SLOC or approximately the size of a FFTW plan in nerd format) to lift a 1D FFT into 3D using straight forward code with no explicit vectorization or auto tuning.
 It should be considered proof-of-concept since it is neither properly tested nor used anywhere else at the moment.
 That said, it should be simple to